HelloMorrisMoss/Ignition/readme.md

 * Psuedo-tag: for a cleaner, more object-oriented style to interact with a tag.
 * PyDataList: for working on DataSets as Python lists, with many extras.
+* save_console_code: ever have the Ignition designer's script console freeze up and lose your code?
+Call this at the top and save it to a file automatically.
 * utils: many small convenience functions.